aws/amazon-ecs-cli/README.md

 ```
 $ ecs-cli help up
 NAME:
-   up - Create the ECS Cluster (if it does not already exist) and the AWS resources required to set up the cluster.
+   up - Creates the ECS cluster (if it does not already exist) and the AWS resources required to set up the cluster.

 USAGE:
    command up [command options] [arguments...]

 OPTIONS:
+   --verbose, --debug
-   --keypair 		Specify the name of an existing Amazon EC2 key pair to enable SSH access to the EC2 instances in your cluster.
+   --keypair 		Specifies the name of an existing Amazon EC2 key pair to enable SSH access to the EC2 instances in your cluster.
-   --capability-iam	Acknowledge that this command may create IAM resources.
+   --capability-iam	Acknowledges that this command may create IAM resources.
-   --size 		[Optional] Specify the number of instances to register to the cluster.
-The default is 1.
+   --size 		[Optional] Specifies the number of instances to launch and register to the cluster.
+Defaults to 1.
-   --azs 		[Optional] Specify a comma-separated list of 2 VPC availability zones in which to create subnets (these AZs must be in the 'available' status).
+   --azs 		[Optional] Specifies a comma-separated list of 2 VPC Availability Zones in which to create subnets (these zones must have the available status).
 This option is recommended if you do not specify a VPC ID with the --vpc option.
-WARNING: Leaving this option blank can result in failure to launch container instances if an unavailable AZ is chosen at random.
+WARNING: Leaving this option blank can result in failure to launch container instances if an unavailable zone is chosen at random.
-   --security-group 	[Optional] Specify an existing security group to associate it with container instances.
-Defaults to creating a new one.
+   --security-group 	[Optional] Specifies an existing security group to associate with your container instances.
+If you do not specify a security group here, then a new one is created.
-   --cidr 		[Optional] Specify a CIDR/IP range for the security group to use for container instances in your cluster.
-Defaults to 0.0.0.0/0 if --security-group is not specified
+   --cidr 		[Optional] Specifies a CIDR/IP range for the security group to use for container instances in your cluster.
+This parameter is ignored if an existing security group is specified with the --security-group option.
+Defaults to 0.0.0.0/0.
-   --port 		[Optional] Specify a port to open on a new security group that is created for your container instances if an existing security group is not specified with the --security-group option.
+   --port 		[Optional] Specifies a port to open on the security group to use for container instances in your cluster.
+This parameter is ignored if an existing security group is specified with the --security-group option.
 Defaults to port 80.
-   --subnets 		[Optional] Specify a comma-separated list of existing VPC Subnet IDs in which to launch your container instances.
+   --subnets 		[Optional] Specifies a comma-separated list of existing VPC Subnet IDs in which to launch your container instances.
 This option is required if you specify a VPC with the --vpc option.
-   --vpc 		[Optional] Specify the ID of an existing VPC in which to launch your container instances.
+   --vpc 		[Optional] Specifies the ID of an existing VPC in which to launch your container instances.
 If you specify a VPC ID, you must specify a list of existing subnets in that VPC with the --subnets option.
 If you do not specify a VPC ID, a new VPC is created with two subnets.
-   --instance-type 	[Optional] Specify the EC2 instance type for your container instances.
+   --instance-type 	[Optional] Specifies the EC2 instance type for your container instances.
+Defaults to t2.micro.
+   --image-id 		[Optional] Specify the AMI ID for your container instances.
+Defaults to amazon-ecs-optimized AMI.
 ```

 For example, to create an ECS cluster with two Amazon EC2 instances: